The Willoughbys: Production

 In November 2015, Bron Studios acquired the animated film rights to Lois Lowry's book The Willoughbys, and hired Kris Pearn to adapt it into a screenplay with Adam Wood to direct the film, with Aaron L. Gilbert and Luke Carroll producing.
 In April 2017, Ricky Gervais was cast in the film to play the narrator as well as one of the characters and it was reported that Pearn would co-direct the film with Cory Evans.
 The screenplay however was replaced by Pearn and Mark Stanleigh with a story by Pearn who also executive produced the film.
 In June 2017, the cast was expanded to include, Terry Crews, Maya Rudolph, Martin Short, Jane Krakowski, and Seán Cullen.
 Will Forte and Alessia Cara (in her film debut) also provided their voices, with Netflix set to distribute the film.

-The film was produced at the Bron Animation studio in Burnaby, British Columbia.
-The characters in the film were designed by character designer Craig Kellman, who designed characters for DreamWorks Animation’s Madagascar and Sony Pictures Animation’s Hotel Transylvania, as well as Metro-Goldwyn-Mayer’s The Addams Family.
+Animation

+The film's animation was produced at Bron Animation studios in Burnaby with characters being designed by Craig Kellman and Wesley Mandell being the animation supervisor.
+FX lead Helén Ahlberg created graphic compositions to carry the “once upon a time” tone that combines heightened textures, simple camera, lack of motion blur, and a strong depth of field to the film's stop motion-like style alongside the squash and stretch principles done by Maya's SyncSketch tool.

+Soundtrack

-The music in the film was composed and conducted by Mark Mothersbaugh, who previously worked with Pearn on Cloudy with a Chance of Meatballs 2.
+The music in the film was composed by Mark Mothersbaugh, who previously worked with Pearn on Cloudy with a Chance of Meatballs 2.
 The original song "I Choose" (performed by Alessia Cara, who plays the voice of Jane in the film) was released independently by Def Jam Recordings.